LET'S TAKE ADVANTAGE OF HIGH GASOLINE PRICES

 Remember - these are real dollars, not inflation adjusted.
 Adjusted for inflation, that tax revenue would have been more than $200 billion.

 Now you may or may not be a fan of how well our federal government uses our tax dollars.
-But if we had used that $200 billion to fund private research on non-polluting, renewable, and safe alternatives to gasoline, do you think we might have cars today that pollute less and average 60 to 100 mpg - or even don't run on gasoline?
+But if we had used that $200 billion to fund private research on non-polluting, renewable, and safe alternatives to carbon-based fuels, do you think we might have cars today that pollute less and average 60 to 100 mpg - or even don't run on gasoline?
 Do you think we might be much less dependent on oil- and coal-based energy?
-Do you think we might have eliminated our need to import oil?

 Recall the tremendous technological breakthroughs we've accomplished when our government has committed to accomplishing something.